Phantom kangaroo

 A phantom kangaroo is a report of kangaroos, wallabies, or their accompanying footprints in areas where there is no native population.
 Some explanations put forth are escaped zoo or circus animals (as in the UK), or publicity stunts by local businesses using photographs from Australia.
-Others suggest outbreaks of such sightings are a form of mass hysteria.
+Others suggest outbreaks of such sightings are a form of mass psychogenic illness.

 France

 A population of feral red-necked wallabies, often mis-identified as "kangourous", lives near the township of Émancé, about 50 km southwest of Paris.
 These wallabies are descended from a breeding population which escaped a zoological reserve in the 1970s.

 Japan

 Between 2002 and 2011, there was a series of phantom kangaroo sightings in the Mayama mountain district of Ōsaki, Miyagi city in Miyagi Prefecture.

 New Zealand

 In 1831, after arriving in Australia, two sailors from the Sydney Packet reported that they had seen a "giant kangaroo", 30 feet (nine metres) tall, at a small cove in Dusky Sound, South Island.
 From a small boat, they observed it standing near the treeline, and when they came too close the animal jumped into the water and swam away, leaving a wake extending from one end of the sound to the other.

 Kawau Island in the Hauraki Gulf has a colony of three species of wallabies descending from a deliberate introduction by Sir George Grey, a 19th century Governor.

 New Zealand also has a wild population of wallabies in the Waimate District of South Island that were introduced for hunting in the late 19th century.